About Afai Consulting

 Luciana Foresti Lanzoni

 Luciana Foresti Lanzoni is the Head of Research, Learning and Development at Afai Consulting.
-Luciana has collaborated with teams across Latin America, Europe, North America, and Asia, working in various sectors with a strong focus on mitigating negative social and environmental impacts while enhancing positive ones.
-She believes in appreciative inquiry, data quality, collaborative action, and learning as fundamental pillars in transformative processes.
+She has worked with teams in Latin America, Europe, North America, Africa, and Asia across sectors, to mitigate social and environmental impacts and drive positive outcomes.